arcanesugar/Chess/README.md

 Add wtime/btime and wint/binc options to go

 ## Changelog
+- better UI
+    - Mode is now determined with command line arguments instead of settings file
 - UCI
     - Added the ability to cancel searches
     - Added time constrained searches